tpfirman/sfCodeCoverage/README.md

 ## To Do

 - Have the script wait for the tests to execute.
+Started working on this but put it aside for now.

 ## License